iarafat/CoderTextAPI/README.md

 And we're all good to go!

-Start up a local development server with `php artisan serve` And, visit [http://localhost:8000/admin](http://localhost:8000/admin).
+Start up a local development server And, visit [http://codertextapi.test/admin](http://codertextapi.test/admin).

 ## Creating an Admin User